skoky/OpenRaceTiming/README.md

 Open Race Timing software
 ==============

-**** WORK IN PROGRESS ***
+**** THIS IS A DESIGN CONCEPT ***

-This will be an universal+modular and open race timing software.
+Imagine an universal+modular and open race timing software.
 Why should be all race timing softwares tightly coupled to one or few sports only?
 Why should be more ambitious timing solution complex?
 Why are all working timing softwares closed-source?
 How can public make sure that timing is calculated properly if it's sources are not public?